Inkwell: A Student Guide to Writing at Evergreen

 What is Inkwell?

-Since 2006, the Writing Center has published Inkwell: A Student Guide to Writing at Evergreen.
+From 2006 to 2018, the Writing Center published Inkwell: A Student Guide to Writing at Evergreen.
 These volumes highlight peer tutor voices (among others) on the writing process, tutoring writing, types of writing specific to Evergreen, and the intersections of society and writing.

 Writing can be both a labor and a joy.
 It is not a fixed ability, but a skill that can be learned and grown.
 Because writing is highly emphasized at Evergreen, it is important that tools exist to bridge the gap between this academic expectation and the realities of student writing.
 This is one of the reasons Inkwell exists: to help each student develop an understanding of their writing process in order to create their best, most fulfilling work.